basisproject/paper/src/part2/05-costs.md

 Costs in Basis are not a number, but rather separate collections of individual values bundled together.
 By default, this includes:

 - `labor-hours`: Hours of labor, grouped by occupation.
-Occupations are managed as [network-global parameters][network-params].
+Occupations are managed as [network-global parameters][network-parameters].
 - `labor-wages`: Credits paid to workers, grouped by occupation.
 Occupations here are the same dataset as those managed in `labor-hours`.
 - `resources`: Generally raw/semi-raw materials, grouped by the resource/raw material type, and optionally broken down further by extraction location.
-Resources are extensions of [ValueFlows resources][resources-vf].
+Resources are extensions of [ValueFlows resources][ext-vf-resources].
 - `processes`: Economic processes that transform resources (such as "refine oil").
-Processes are extensions of [ValueFlows processes][processes-vf].
+Processes are extensions of [ValueFlows processes][ext-vf-processes].

 Note that this is known as in-kind [^cik] cost tracking.